On the Linear Speedup of Personalized Federated Reinforcement Learning with Shared Representations: Application to Control Problems

-\textbf{Limitations and Open Problems.} In this paper, we characterize the finite-time convergence rate for \FedTD with linear feature representation.
-However, our analysis is not directly applicable to the control problems (e.g., \textsc{PFedQ-Rep}, an instance of \FedRL with Q-learning) since Q-learning is not a linear operation with respect to the shared representation and local weights.
+\textbf{Limitations and open problems.} In this paper, we characterize the finite-time convergence rate for \FedTD with linear feature representation.
+However, our analysis is not directly applicable to control problems.
+Consider Q-learning.
+The difficulty arises because the update for Q-learning is not a linear operation with respect to the shared representation and local weights.
 Additionally, Q-learning is typically combined with deep neural networks, where the Q-function is approximated by a neural network as in \textsc{PFedDQN-Rep}.
-It is important to note that even for the single-agent Q-learning with neural network function approximation, the finite-time convergence of neural weights is not well-studied.
-The complexity is further compounded in personalized federated RL frameworks, where multiple agents share a common representation while maintain personalized local weights.
-Given the promising experimental results on control, whether we can provide a bound for \textsc{PFedQ-Rep} either with linear or neural feature representations remains an open problem.
+The complexity is further compounded in personalized federated RL frameworks, where multiple agents share a common representation while maintaining personalized local weights.
+Given the promising experimental results on control, whether we can extend our theoretical results to the control setting remains an open problem.